Exaga/SAREPO_theme/README.md

 # SAREPO_theme
 SAREPO_theme is an Apache mod_autoindex fancyindexing front-end for viewing a Slackware ARM local mirror repository in a browser.
 It is designed to support https://github.com/Exaga/local-slackwarearm-repo and work in conjunction with the repository that's created and managed by that process.

+SAREPO_theme features a basic file search function that's PHP driven.
+Blank spaces and/or wildcards are not supported.
+PHP needs to be enabled on the host server in order to use the search function.

 **NB:** the SAREPO_theme has been designed to work with a Slackware ARM local mirror repository root directory named "slackwarearm".
 The  https://github.com/Exaga/local-slackwarearm-repo script creates this directory when it is first run.
 You can spend the time and effort editing this SAREPO_theme to suit your own requirements, but running and using it with the https://github.com/Exaga/local-slackwarearm-repo script is by far the easiest option.
 It's advised and prudent to setup and run that script first before installing this SAREPO_theme.

 ### Installing ###